balusena/kubernetes-for-devops/06-Kubernetes Services/Kubernetes Service.md

 the pod IP address changes, it doesn't matter, as the service takes care of routing to the appropriate pods.
 Services are not created on any node, unlike pods.

+**Other advantages of Kubernetes Services:

+**1.Load balancing:** Services distribute network traffic across multiple pods to ensure no single pod becomes a bottleneck.
+By spreading the load, Kubernetes Services enhance the reliability and performance of applications, preventing any single pod from becoming overwhelmed.
+This built-in load balancing is crucial for handling varying loads and ensuring that applications remain responsive and efficient, especially under high traffic conditions.

+**2.Service discovery:** Services make it easy for pods to find and communicate with each other,simplifying the development of distributed systems.Kubernetes provides DNS names for services,allowing applications to use service names instead of hardcoding IP addresses. his automatic service discovery mechanism facilitates smoother interactions between microservices,enabling developers to build scalable and modular applications without worrying about dynamic IP address changes.

+**3.Zero downtime deployments:** Services enable seamless updates and scaling of applications without downtime, ensuring continuous availability.
+Kubernetes supports rolling updates and blue-green deployments, allowing new versions of applications to be deployed without affecting the running instances.
+This means that users experience uninterrupted service while updates or maintenance tasks are performed in the background, thus improving the overall user experience and system reliability.